MarcoWorms/learn.js/README.md

   // achieve the same chain we had in the callback hell
 ```

 Basically Promises solve the callback problem by giving you the structure of using .then() to declare what happens after something ends, and something ends by calling the `resolve` function (which is just a callback).
-Promises have many other properties that I won't go into now but they are worth looking into and will be referenced on this guides end.
+Promises have many other properties that I won't go into now but they are worth looking into and will be referenced on this guide's end.

 Let's see where Promises will make your life a bit difficult: